-TOP TEN EMITTER CATEGORIES FOR VOC IN 2037 (SUMMER PLANNING)
+FIGURE 3-8 TOP TEN EMITTER CATEGORIES FOR VOC IN 2037 (SUMMER PLANNING)

 Figures 3-9 to 3-10 show the top ten categories for NOx emissions in base year 2018 and future attainment year 2037 with former-RECLAIM sources depicted in hatched areas.
-The top ten categories account for 89 percent of the total NOx inventory in 2018 and 89 percent and 90 percent in 2037 when including and excluding former-RECLAIM sources in the source categories, respectively.
+The top ten categories account for 89 percent of the total NOx inventory in 2018 and 8979 percent and 9087 percent in 2037 when including and excluding former-RECLAIM sources in the source categories, respectively.
 Mobile source categories remain the predominant contributor to NOx emissions.
-Heavy-duty diesel trucks, off-road equipment, and ships and commercial boats are the top three emitters in both 2018 and 2037 (with or without former-RECLAIM sources).
+Heavy-duty diesel trucks, off-road equipment, and ships and commercial boats are the top three-emitters in both 2018 and 2037 (with or without former-RECLAIM sources).
+Aircraft emission raise from the ninth place in 2018 (17 tons per day) to the second place in 2037 (28 tons per day).
 NOx RECLAIM is the only non-mobile category which appears in the top ten list in 2018.
-As emissions from mobile source categories decrease due to the on-going implementation of regulations and programs, non-mobile sources appeared in the top 10 list in 2037, which are residential fuel combustion, service and commercial (1.4 tons per day former-RECLAIM/9.9 tons per day total), and manufacturing and Industrial (1.6 tons per day former-RECLAIM/6.2 tons per day total) sources.
-Additionally, passenger cars drop from fifth place in 2018 to eight place in 2037.
+As emissions from mobile source categories decrease due to the on-going implementation of regulations and programs, non-mobile sources appeared in the top 10 list in 2037, which are residential fuel combustion, service and commercial (1.4 tons per day former-RECLAIM/9.910 tons per day total), and manufacturing and Industrial (1.67 tons per day former-RECLAIM/6.2 tons per day total) sources.
+Additionally, passenger cars drop from fifth place in 2018 to eightninth place in 2037.